zama-ai/concrete/docs/dev/compilation/FHELinalgDialect.md

 // [4,5,6] + [1,2,3] = [5,7,9]
 // [7,8,9]             [8,10,12]
 //
-// The dimension #2 of operand #2 is stretched as it is equals to 1.
+// The dimension #2 of operand #2 is stretched as it is equal to 1.
 "FHELinalg.add_eint"(%a0, %a1) : (tensor<3x3x!FHE.eint<4>>, tensor<1x3x!FHE.eint<4>>) -> tensor<3x3x!FHE.eint<4>>

-// Same behavior than the previous one, but as the dimension #2 of operand #2 is missing.
+// Same behavior as the previous one, but as the dimension #2 of operand #2 is missing.
 "FHELinalg.add_eint"(%a0, %a1) : (tensor<3x3x!FHE.eint<4>>, tensor<3x!FHE.eint<4>>) -> tensor<3x3x!FHE.eint<4>>
 ```